f1db/f1db/README.md

 Whether you are building a custom website, mobile application or just using F1DB to query data, here is what we provide:

 - All drivers
-- All constructors
+- All constructors (including chassis)
-- All engine manufacturers
+- All engine manufacturers (including engines)
 - All tyre manufacturers
 - All circuits and location data
 - All seasons from 1950 to present; including: